KernelTuner/kernel_launcher/_sources/examples/basic.rst.txt

    :lineno-start: 11

 CUDA kernels often have tunable parameters that affect performance, such as block size, thread granularity, how registers to use, whether to use shared memory.
-Here we define two tunable parameters: the number of threads per blocks and the number of elements processed per thread.
+Here, we define two tunable parameters: the number of threads per blocks and the number of elements processed per thread.

 .. literalinclude:: basic.cpp